liferay/liferay-frontend-projects/dxp/react_rendering.md

 (where `XJAZ` is a random placeholder id).

-And a JavaScript like this to be appended at the end of the page:
+And JavaScript like this to be appended at the end of the page:

 ```javascript
 Liferay.Loader.require(